besil/jweb/README.md

 An **handler** consumes a **Payload** and produce an **Answer**, according to the business logic.

-**Payloads** are user defined POJO, which extracts parameters from the http request.
+**Payloads** are user defined POJO, which extracts parameters from http requests.
-**Answer**s are simple object with a status code and a map of key-values to return.
+**Answers** are simple objects with a status code and a map of key-values to return.

 **Filters** are very similar to handlers, but they are executed _before_ or _after_ each request/response.